fema-ffrd/inland-consequences/docs/index.md

 **Integration with Coastal FFRD Methodology**

-The **Consequence Solution** migrates the **Coastal Future of Flood Risk Data (FFRD) Average Annualized Loss Calculation Tool** from **R** to **Python**, integrating its core methodology into a modular, scalable architecture.This migration facilitates continued development and performance enhancements while ensuring methodological consistency with ongoing FEMA projects.
+The **Consequences Solution** migrates the **Coastal Future of Flood Risk Data (FFRD) Average Annualized Loss Calculation Tool** from **R** to **Python**, integrating its core methodology into a modular, scalable architecture.This migration facilitates continued development and performance enhancements while ensuring methodological consistency with ongoing FEMA projects.

 ______________________________________________________________________